 For more advice on how to pick an offer, check out my classic article: How to Master & Dominate Traffic Sources, Part 2

 Newbie affiliates will just launch a campaign and hope for the best, but the top affiliates will have an advantage before they even launch.

-Have you decided on your traffic source and offer yet?
+Have you decided on your traffic source and affiliate network offer yet?
 It’s time to do some research.

 - Spying – Are other guys running this campaign?
 Don’t limit yourself to just researching other affiliate marketers.
 If you’re running Diet, look at what Jenny Craig and WeightWatchers are doing.
 Running Dating?
 What’s Match.com doing?
-My spy tool recommendation is WhatRunsWhere (Display, Mobile spying)
+My spy tool recommendationss are here.

 - Talking to affiliate managers – Stop treating your affiliate manager like the dude that just bumps payouts.
 They can be extremely knowledgeable because they have a bird’s-eye view of the industry and other affiliates.
 I definitely encountered a lot of bad affiliate managers when I started out, but I think they’ve been weeded out over the years.

 - Researching the offer – Go through the funnel to see how the ads monetize.
 Research the audience.
 Learn more about the niche.

 - Where to run the offers – If an offer is exclusive to one network, there’s not much to do beyond this.
 What if it’s on a few different networks?
 I highly recommend split-testing affiliate networks even if it’s the exact same offer.
 They can convert differently if different tracking software is used or if the advertiser’s scrubbing one place.